 Basic X-Ray Technician Certificate: Program Overview

-Radiologic technology programs are divided into classroom and clinical portions.
+These programs are divided into classroom and clinical portions.
 The classroom portion covers the basics of working with radiographic equipment and ensures that students have the medical knowledge to work in the field.
-The clinical portion of a program allows students to put everything they have learned in the classroom to practical use.
+The clinical portion allows students to put everything they have learned in the classroom to practical use.
 Topics covered in a program may include:

 - Radiology terminology